 - Software-as-a-Service – Web-based SaaS is licensed as a subscription service and is accessible through a web browser

-- Infrastructure-as-a-Service – IaaS is the most basic form of application hosting, in which your IT infrastructure is hosted remotely while still allowing for direct user control of your software
+- Infrastructure-as-a-Service – IaaS is the next level up from application hosting, taking your backend IT infrastructure to hosted remotely while still allowing for direct user control of your software

 - Platform-as-a-Service – PaaS is something of a halfway point SaaS and IaaS, where a cloud service provider delivers the digital platform as opposed to the software or infrastructure solely